Mitchell Ability Model

 - Early Childhood Studies (with optional Teacher Certification)

-The 12 week session is followed by one intensive 3-week course.
+The 12 week session is followed by one concentrated 3-week course.

-To add even more flexibility, students may add in up to 3 MiniMester intensive sessions—January, May and June.
+To add even more flexibility, students may add in up to 3 MiniMester concentrated sessions—January, May and June.